 Entomology is the study of insects, and forensics relates to the scientific investigation of crimes.
 So how do insects and the law come together?
-Forensic entomology is the study of insects as they pertain to criminal investigations.
-The primary use of forensic entomology is in death investigations as insect activity can reveal when, where, and sometimes how a person died.
-That said, forensic entomology can also assist in detecting drugs and poisons; determining the location of a crime; finding the presence and time of trauma; and even tying suspect, victim, and crime scene to each other.
+Forensic entomology is the study of insects as it relates to criminal investigations.
+For example, the presence of certain types of insects can reveal a lot about when, where, and how a person died.

-So how does one get started on a career in this field?
-While experience and educational requirements may vary, there are some common training programs and certifications that can prepare professionals for a career in forensic entomology.
+So how does one get started in a forensic entomology career?
+While experience and educational requirements may vary, some standard training programs and certifications can prepare professionals for a career in forensic entomology.

-The investigation of insects and their effects on cadavers requires a very specialized skill set.
-Below are some important qualities and skills of forensic entomologists:
+Investigating insects and their effects on cadavers requires a very specialized skill set.
+Below are some essential qualities and skills of forensic entomologists:

 There are several different subfields available to forensic entomologists.
-Product entomology refers to the study of contaminated food; urban entomology involves studying how insects affect humans and the larger environment; and medico-legal entomologists (a.k.a., forensic entomologists) specifically study insects that feed on the remains of deceased humans.
+For example, product entomology refers to the study of contaminated food; urban entomology involves studying how insects affect humans and the larger environment; and medico-legal entomologists (a.k.a., forensic entomologists) specifically study insects that feed on the remains of deceased humans.

 Here is one possible path to becoming a forensic entomologist, including the requisite education, experience, and credentialing.